Lunary/weather/README.md

 HL PHP SCRIPT WEATHER 1.0

-Show weather (from wunderground.com) of your city with this simply and beautiful PHP script 9 april 2013 - coded by hackLover
+Show weather (from wunderground.com) of your city with this simple and beautiful PHP script 9 april 2013 - coded by hackLover

 ---